Kobra-S1/vanilla-klipper-swu/README.md

 Since GoKlipper is gone, so are its features (auto-leveling, wiping, reversed YX homing, startup macros).
 👉 You must provide your own homing and startup sequences in `printer.klipper.cfg`.

+As startup help, I frankensteined ENDER5 and KS1 specifics together to get startup gcode.
+Its not optimized or perfect by anyway, but its good enough to get a benchy printed. ;)
+(releases/KS1/KS1_WIP_StartupGCode.txt)

+Copy&paste that into your slicers StartUp Gcode section.
 ---